News from you 8/31/2007

 To have your commercial news posted such as openings, launches, new websites, news and press pieces, I will print those if you’re one of my designers or allied member of the community.
 All other commercial parties should review submission guidelines.
 I regret the limitation but if I don’t do that, NFY would be dominated by notices from PR firms, jewelery and handbag designers with no ties to the community looking for free advertising.

 I welcome noncommercial submissions be they useful, quirky and offbeat.
 I credit all sources, be sure to include your web address if you want a link.
 Lastly, you may remain anonymous but you have to tell me.
-Send your submissions to News From You.
+Send your submissions to.

 A recent survey on reading habits.
 Apparently the situation isn’t as dire as previously reported.
 Men and women’s reading habits vary significantly with men reading primarily non-fiction.
 How many of you read like a man?

 - Marketa New York mentions she used to be a hat pattern maker.
 A recent entry features vintage Russian fashion with a link to a Flickr page with a whole lot more.